amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 ExpressJS is a complete web framework solution.
 It has HTML template solutions (jade, ejs, handlebars, hogan.js) and CSS precompilers (less, stylus, compass).
 Through middlewares layers, it handles: cookies, sessions, caching, CSRF, compression and many more.

-**Middlewares** are a stack of processors that runs on each request made to the server.
+**Middlewares** are pluggable processors that runs on each request made to the server.
 You can have any number of middlewares that will process the request one by one in a serial fashion.
-Some might alter the request input, log outputs, add data and pass it to the `next()` middleware in the chain.
+Some middlewares might alter the request input.
+Others, might create log outputs, add data and pass it to the `next()` middleware in the chain.

-Middlewares are added to ExpressJS stack using `app.use` for any method or the app.VERB (e.g., `app.get`, `app.delete`, `app.post`, `app.update`, ...)
+We can use the middlewares using `app.use`.
+That will apply for all request.
+If you want to be more specific, you can use `app.verb`.
+For instance: app.get, app.delete, app.post, app.update, ...

 ![ExpressJS Middlewares](/images/express-middlewares.png)

+Let's give some examples of middlewares to drive the point home.

-Let's say you want to log the IP of the client on each request:
+Say you want to log the IP of the client on each request:

 ```javascript Log the client IP on every request
 app.use(function (req, res, next) {